bootchk/libsaliency/README.md

     make
     sudo make install

-The -i means "install missing auxiliary files".
+The -i means "install missing auxiliary files", in this case, create the /m4 directory used by libtool.